SSWConsulting/SSW.Rules.Content/rules/mentoring/rule.md

 * Be life-long learners
 * Be open and honest

-Mentoring doesn't have to be technical.
-You might like to learn about Account Management, or public speaking...
-I'd like to think that I'm mentoring all the time, and that you can come to me with stuff you need help with.
-I also have you to learn from, but I've never had anything formal in place!
-I think anyone can be a mentor.... but I'd like to hear your thoughts.

 <!--endintro-->

 Check out this great YouTube video that showcases good qualities that mentors should have.

 `youtube: https://www.youtube.com/embed/DBVblb09aoA`